+The MadeforRegion-type simple type is a restriction of xs:string that allows country code, ‘Domestic” or “International”.
+For example, it could be “US”, “Domestic” or “International”.

 Date and Time encoding

 Date and time encoding shall use the XML rules.
 That is, where ISO 8601 [ISO8601] deviates from XML encoding, XML encoding shall apply.